fbpx Skip to main content

 If you prefer to walk alone or be independent from a group, then be sure to choose a tour itinerary which matches your level of fitness, navigation nouse and wish-list for sightseeing.
 Search thoroughly, and if the hiking tours available aren’t right for you, some Japanese booking agents will customise an itinerary for you or your booking tour operator, but this will take more time to arrange.

-Kumano Kodo tour Question 3
+Kumano Kodo walking tour Question 3

 (See and do)